finbourne/lusid-sdk-java/sdk/docs/AborApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AborApi apiInstance = apiFactory.build(AborApi.class);

         AborApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborApi.class);
         String scope = "scope_example"; // String | The scope of the Abor.
         String code = "code_example"; // String | The code of the Abor.
         ClosePeriodDiaryEntryRequest closePeriodDiaryEntryRequest = new ClosePeriodDiaryEntryRequest(); // ClosePeriodDiaryEntryRequest | The request body, containing details to apply to the closing/locking period. try {
+            // uncomment the below to set overrides at the request level
+            // DiaryEntry result = apiInstance.closePeriod(scope, code, closePeriodDiaryEntryRequest).execute(opts);

             DiaryEntry result = apiInstance.closePeriod(scope, code, closePeriodDiaryEntryRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {